apostrophecms/apostrophe-documentation/modules/apostrophe-ui/browser-apostrophe-ui.md

 Note that your event handlers for these should watch out for preserved elements and their ancestors, and not do things twice.
 You can address this by checking for `data-apos-ajax-preserve` and `data-apos-ajax-preserved` attributes.

+If `url` or `data` contains an `append` parameter set to `1`, then the portion of the new content that falls within an element with the `data-apos-ajax-append` attribute is appended to the corresponding element already nested within `data-apos-ajax-content`.
+However everything *not* in side the `data-apos-ajax-append` element is replaced in the usual way.
+So you can refresh the "load more..." button itself, filters, etc. even when appending just one page of content.
+This is useful for "load more..." buttons and infinite scroll.
 ### ajaxPopStateHandler(*event*)

 ### ajaxPushHistory(*name*, *url*)